opnsense/docs/source/manual/how-tos/serial_access.rst

 installation that was done via serial), serial access is already available.

 On Unix-like systems, you can connect to the serial console using the ``screen`` program, with a baud rate of 115200.
 The device name can differ per system and per serial device.
+Examples of names are:

+* /dev/ttyS0 (serial port, Linux)
+* /dev/ttyUSB0 (usb-to-serial, Linux)
+* /dev/cuau0 (serial port, FreeBSD)
+* /dev/cuaU0 (usb-to-serial, FreeBSD)
+* /dev/tty.usbmodem1112421 (usb-to-serial, macOS)
+* COM1, COM2, ...
+(Windows)

 For example, on the Deciso DEC630, accessed from macOS, the device is named ``/dev/tty.usbmodem1112421``.
 Entering the serial console thus involves opening a terminal and executing the following instruction:

 ::